UsmanSafni/UsmanSafni/README.md

 ## Hi there 👋, I'm Safni Usman!

 Greetings, fellow explorers of the AI realm!
-I am a **zealous AI Engineer** embarking on a journey to unlock the full potential of artificial intelligence.
-With a passion for innovation and a knack for problem-solving, I'm dedicated to pushing the boundaries of what's possible with AI.
+I am an **AI Engineer** with a passion for innovation and pushing the boundaries of what's possible with AI.

 ### About Me

 As an AI enthusiast, I am fueled by curiosity and driven by a desire to make a meaningful impact through technology.
-My expertise spans across **machine learning, natural language processing and Generative AI**, enabling me to tackle diverse challenges across various industries.
+My expertise spans across **machine learning, natural language processing and Generative AI**.

 ### Projects Showcase 🚀